jcsargis00/School_District_Analysis/README.md

     * School performance by school spending per student
     * School performance by school size
     * School performance by school type
+#### Data Preparation
+* Correct student names to remove prefixes and suffixes
+* Replace Thomas High School 9th grade reading and math scores with NaN
+* Use cleaned data to rerun analysis and report any changes to the results

 ### Results